Opportunities in Ireland

 On a global scale for living well, Ireland’s up there because of:

-- Healthcare: Everyone gets medical care with both standard and fancy options.
+• Healthcare: Everyone receives medical care, with both standard and premium options available.

-- Safety and Being Open: There is not much crime here, plus folks are friendly to newcomers.
+• Safety and Openness: There is little crime here, and people are friendly to newcomers.

 Strategic Location

 Ireland sits in a sweet spot, making it easy to jet off to the UK, Europe, or North America.
-That’s why it’s such a hot spot for folks wanting to do business or travel around.
+That’s why it’s such a popular destination for those looking to do business or travel around.

 Resources for Foreigners